- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is important to note that these measures are not exhaustive, and additional precautions may be required depending on the specific needs and environment of the server deployment.

-Although NAS ThinkSystem SR630 Rack Server can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS ThinkSystem SR630 Rack Server can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -